M720111120126/OleanderJS/README-English.md

 ##### Permission Acquisition Method - Dynamic Acquisition

-This will request permissions from the user when the app runs to the place where it is imported.
+This will request permission from the user when the app runs to the place where it is imported.

 Import using `#include`